Under the Medicines, Poisons and Therapeutic Goods Regulation 2008, pharmacists are authorised to administer certain vaccines without a prescription.

 The Vaccination Standard also includes the requirements pharmacist must meet including training, premises and record keeping requirements.
 These requirements are in place to ensure that effective safeguards are in place for the administration of vaccines to health consumers.
 Please see the Vaccines Standard for the full requirements.

 The Vaccination Standard aims to complement other immunisation services and improve public access to immunisation in the ACT.

 Registered pharmacists and intern pharmacists can only administer vaccines once they have completed appropriate training.
 Only training programs that comply with the Australian Pharmacy Council’s Standards for the Accreditation of Programs to Support Pharmacist Administration of Vaccines (current version) will be considered compliant in accordance with Part A of the Vaccination Standard.
 The training must be provided by an APC-accredited pharmacy education provider, and pharmacists must ensure they have the required knowledge for all authorised vaccines they intend to administer.
 Accredited training for individual vaccines is available from accredited providers.

 Pharmacists must also maintain current first aid and cardiopulmonary resuscitation (CPR) certificates, and a current certificate for the Australasian Society of Clinical Immunology and Allergy (ASCIA) anaphylaxis e-training for pharmacists.

 Premises and procedural standards

-Immunisation services provided by pharmacists must only be provided in a safe, clean environment for the benefit of both the pharmacist and patient.
+immunisation services provided by pharmacists must only be provided in a safe, clean environment for the benefit of both the pharmacist and patient.
+I

 All vaccinations must be conducted in accordance with the Australian Immunisation Handbook (current online edition).
 The Australian Immunisation Handbook is available from the Australian Government Department of Health and Aged Care website.